RhubarbPHP/Rhubarb/docs/dependency-injection.md

 ## Satisfying Dependencies

-If the constructor requires other objects as arguments the container will try and satisfy those arguments by making a call to its `instance` method for each of the arguments required.
+If the constructor requires other objects as arguments the container will try and satisfy those arguments by making a call to its `getInstance` method for each of the arguments required.
 Consider the following improvement on the Rocket class:

 ``` php